mayur942/GRIP/README.md

-Predective analysis using Supervised ML
+Predictive analysis using Supervised ML

 Here I have created the prediction using simple linear regression where I have predicted the marks of a student based on the number of study hours of that student.